Emma Jackson

 Sound Design& Foley

-Emma provides sonic branding, foley and sound design recording and editing services for adverts, companies, documentaries, animation, short films, and any other media that might come to mind.
+Emma provides sonic branding, foley and sound design recording and editing services for adverts, companies, documentaries, animation, films, and any other media that might come to mind.

 With an ever-expanding variety of props, shoes, and surfaces, Emma will create a unique, authentic performance and sound for your project.